-Enrichment programs include: Spanish language instruction, Yoga, Music, a vocal or strings-based program, Drama, Science Fair Group, and sports activities.
+Enrichment programs include: Art, Physical Education, Music, a vocal or strings-based program, and Drama.
 After-school activities include: Art Club, Chess, Soccer, Mad Science, Soccer Shots, Tennis Club, Fencing, Ski Club, Swimming, and Cross Country.

 Many of our elementary students who transition from early childhood classrooms are able to read fluently.
 Those who are beginning readers have their reading lessons supplemented with the Waseca Phonics Program.
 Students continue to practice their reading fluency and comprehension using the SRA program.
+MAP assessments are administered three times a year and Study Island is strongly encouraged for at home practice.
 DRA assessments are performed twice a year and used to assess decoding, reading fluency and comprehension.
 Writing is practiced daily using the Writer’s Workshop curriculum, and spelling is taught using a Montessori based, leveled spelling program.

 Lower elementary math students begin their first level reviewing skills introduced at the early childhood level.
 Through daily work with materials children move from concrete understanding to abstract work using pencil and paper.
 What is emphasized to the students as they work through the materials is the patterns and relationship between numbers.
 Most students who complete their third level in lower elementary are able to abstractly complete addition, subtraction, multiplication and short division problems and solve word problems in all operations.